kidonng/pixiv-collection/README.md

 - Categorized by illustrators automatically
 - Illustration & illustrator info view
 - Image lazy load
-- Lots of other optimization

 ## Usage

 1. The APIs are developed for [Now](https://zeit.co/now) and if you don't have a ZEIT account, [register](https://zeit.co/signup) one for free.
-2. Fork/clone the repo and configure your [preferences and collection](./config.js):
+2. Fork/clone the repo and configure your [preferences and collection](src/config.js):

 ```js
 export default {